Inflammation helps the body fight illness and can protect it from harm. In most cases, it is a necessary part of the healing process.

 Some foods contain ingredients that can trigger or worsen inflammation.
 Sugary or processed foods may do this, while fresh, whole foods are less likely to have this effect.

 An anti-inflammatory diet focuses on fresh fruits and vegetables.
 Many plant-based foods are good sources of antioxidants.
-Some foods, however, can trigger the formation of free radicals.
-Examples include foods that people fry in repeatedly heated cooking oil.
+Some foods, however,

 Free radicals can lead to cell damage.
 This damage increases the risk of inflammation and can contribute to a range of diseases.